isaacmillercodes/petstagram-graphql-backend/README.md

-# Step 5: Add Pet Mutation
+# Step Five: Add Pet Mutation

 In the last step, we completed our queries for images, pets, and users.
 Now we want the ability to add a pet to our database, so we'll create our first mutation.